 Scala Lang has many different symbols used in its syntax.
-Below is the list of symbols and its use in Scala language.
+Below is the list of symbols and their use in Scala language.

-- “->” arrow symbol in Scala syntax returns a two element tuple containing the key and value.
-You can use this symbol as shown in below example-
+- “->” arrow symbol in Scala syntax returns a two-element tuple containing the key and value.
+You can use this symbol as shown in the below example-

 Map(1->"Allan", 2->"Bob") (1).->("A)